Mashiro-Yukino/Regression/README.md

 #### Method

-- Using **pandas.DataFrame.describe** to generate descriptive statistics.
+- Use **pandas.DataFrame.describe** to generate descriptive statistics.
 - Calculate the `range` by finding the difference between the min and max values
 - Calculate the length of `missing value` by the difference between the dataframe length and the length of valid value.